 Kevin Armstrong 13:00

-I wish that I was taught that you have to be efficient with your time, I found early in my career that I was the one who, because I was capable of chasing a whale, I wanted to chase all whales.
+I wish that I was taught that you have to be efficient with your importance of time management, I found early in my career that I was the one who, because I was capable of chasing a whale, I wanted to chase all whales.
 Right.
 So from a selling perspective, it’s okay to say no. Right, there’s two winners in every deal, and I learned this far too late in my career, it’s the one who wins and the first one out.
 Right.
 And I wish I had learned earlier in my career that it is okay to say no.

 Christopher Smith 13:32